systelab/cpp-websockets-adapter/README.md

 * Server and client
 * WSS
-* Client signals
+* Send messages to server
-* Push notifications
+* Push notifications to all clients

 ## Available implementations